jlbradley1844/jlbradley1844.github.io/_drafts/quote-appendix.md

 O SON OF SPIRIT!
 Ask not of Me that which We desire not for thee, then be content with what We have ordained for thy sake, for this is that which profiteth thee, if therewith thou dost content thyself.
 (HW-A 18)

+HAPPINESS

+Living in seclusion or practising asceticism is not acceptable in the presence of God.
+It behoveth them that are endued with insight and understanding to observe that which will cause joy and radiance.
+Such practices as are sprung from the loins of idle fancy or are begotten of the womb of superstition ill beseem men of knowledge.
+In former times and more recently some people have been taking up their abodes in the caves of the mountains while others have repaired to graveyards at night.
+Say, give ear unto the counsels of this Wronged One.
+Abandon the things current amongst you and adopt that which the faithful Counsellor biddeth you.
+Deprive not yourselves of the bounties which have been created for your sake.
+(TB KF)

 HUMILITY